 As you can see in the pictures, the trail is pretty clear, so I shouldn’t have been brushing up against poison ivy while walking on the trail.
 However, I was hunting morels and probably wasn’t as attentive to green foliage as I should have been the entire time.
 So, as I type this, the poison ivy rash on my right forearm is oozing, which means it may spread.
 Back to square one.

 Still, I wouldn’t trade it for the world.
 It was great to get out in the woods for a long hike, feel the spring air, work up a sweat, stop to fish and reluctantly hike back to the paved world.

-For identification purposes, my brother Andy likes to say, “Leaves of three, let it be.”
+For identification purposes, as the saying goes, “Leaves of three, let it be.”

 And no, I caught no crappie, just a perch and a rash.
 But it was still fulfilling.

 Is there anything that makes you dread spring and summer, and, more importantly, how do you overcome or subdue those things in order to get out and do the things you love to do?

 Caleb Regan and his wife, Gwen, live in rural Douglas County, Kansas, where they enjoy hunting, fishing, and raising and growing as much of their own food as they can.
 Caleb can’t imagine a better scenario than getting to work on a rural lifestyle magazine as a profession, and then living that same lifestyle right in the heartland of America.
 Connect with him on Google+.